CSUNCOMP467F2016/RaceDetection/README.md

 # RaceDetection
 Anthony Pichardo - Race Detection Tool

-How To Use:
+* How To Use:
-Run racedetection.py
+  1. Run racedetection.py

-Either drop an image onto the GUI or load an image using imports
+  1.Either drop an image onto the GUI or load an image using imports

+* Tools:
-Clear- Clear GUI of any loaded images
+  1. Clear- Clear GUI of any loaded images
-Import Image- Import an image using file explorer
+  1. Import Image- Import an image using file explorer
-Drag n Drop - Drop an image from your system on to the GUI Analyze- Run the racedetection tool and view results
+  1. Drag n Drop - Drop an image from your system on to the GUI
+  1. Analyze- Run the racedetection tool and view results

-Libraries:
+* Libraries:
-PyQt5
+  1. PyQt5
-Qt5
+  1. Qt5
-SIP
+  1. SIP
-Python
+  1. Python
-FacePlusPlus
+  1. FacePlusPlus
-System
+  1. System

-Installation:
+### Installation:
-Download the zip or clone the git repo
+* Download the zip or clone the git repo:
-Enter your API key from Face++ or just use the provided key Install python2.7 and the relevant libraries
+  1. Enter your API key from Face++ or just use the provided key
+  1. Install python2.7 and the relevant libraries